rusty-sj/Competitive-Coding/README.md

 # Competitive-Coding

-Implentations of some of the problems on Competitive Coding Platforms
+This repository contains my approaches and implementations to some of the computer programming problems I've come across and attempted on Competitive Coding Platforms.